assemble/assemble/README.md

 ---

 ## Features

-> Many, many more features are already implemented, and we are documenting them as you read this, so check back frequently for updates!!!
+Many, many more features are already implemented, and we are documenting them as you read this, so **check back frequently for updates**!!!

 ### Markdown

-Wouldn't it be awesome if you could just _use markdown however you wanted, wherever you needed it_?
+> Wouldn't it be awesome if you could just _use markdown however you wanted, wherever you needed it_?

 Assemble gives you the flexibility to:

   * **Write entire documents in markdown**, and later compile them to HTML
   * **Keep sections of documents in externalized markdown files**, so they can be imported into other documents
   * **Embed or write "inline" markdown** on-the-fly inside HTML documents

+_Read more about markdown features and `options` in the [markdown documentation](https://github.com/assemble/assemble/blob/master/docs/markdown.md)._

 #### "Include" or import externalized content

 Use the markdown expression, `{{md}}`, to enable importing of external markdown content.

-Example:
+**Example #1: using full path**
 ``` handlebars
 {{md ../path/to/content.md}}
 ```

+**Example #2: using variables**
 Or use a variable instead of setting the path directly inside the template.
 For example you can add the content variable to a YAML header:

 ``` yaml
 ---